microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 ### Apply the MixedRealityDataProvider attribute

 The final step of creating a spatial awareness data provider is to apply the [`MixedRealityDataProvider`](xref:Microsoft.MixedReality.Toolkit.MixedRealityDataProviderAttribute) attribute to the class.
-This is an optional step that allows for setting the default profile and platform(s) for the observer, when selected in the spatial awareness profile.
+This step enables setting the default profile and platform(s) for the data provider, when selected in the spatial awareness profile.

 ``` c#
 [MixedRealityDataProvider(